Edwin Young, Jordan Young & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 A Blog Post- Sometimes church folk get fed up by Mojoey - Posted September 3, 2012

 Two Podcasts With Jordan Young Preaching & Singing At Christian Growth Center- Two free podcasts of Jordan are available on iTunes and were made available August 5, 2012.
 One is dated July 29, 2012 and the other is also believed to be from July.
 The titles are "7-29-2012" and "Let The Church Sound Off."
-It appears they have removed the two sermons of Jordan Young around September 1, 2012, after we linked to them.
+[It appears they have removed the two sermons of Jordan Young around September 1, 2012, after we linked to them.
 Screen shots of the listings, that were also listed on their website, are found here and here.
+Excerpts from this and other sermons may be found here.]

 Experiences of Former Faith Tabernacle Members: